-- Reassure the caller emergency response crews and Enbridge will be contacted and will arrive soon. - Advise the caller of an evacuation center if it has been designated. - Call Enbridge's toll-free, 24-hour emergency number. - Move as far away from the leak as possible (upwind if possible), avoiding contact with escaping liquids and gases.
+- Reassure the caller emergency response crews and Enbridge will be contacted and will arrive soon. - Advise the caller of an evacuation center if it has been designated. - Call Enbridge's toll-free, 24-hour emergency number. - Instruct caller to move as far away from the leak as possible (upwind if possible), avoiding contact with escaping liquids and gases.